-Figure 3 Supplement 1.
+Figure 3- figure supplement 1.
 Nonsynonymous divergence in NL63 and HKU1.
 Nonsynonymous (dashed lines) and synonymous divergence (solid lines) within the Spike (teal) and RdRp (orange) genes and within S1 (light green) and S2 (blue) over time.
 Divergence is the average Hamming distance from the ancestral sequence, computed in sliding 3-year windows which contain at least 2 sequenced isolates.
 Shaded region shows 95% confidence intervals.
 A: NL63, B: HKU1 (assuming all HKU1 isolates belong to a single lineage), and C: HKU1 (divided into 2 co-circulating lineages).
 Year is shown on the x-axis.
 Note that x- and y-axis scales are not shared between plots.

-Figure 5 Supplement 1.
-NL63 and HKU1 have low rates of adaptation in Spike.
+Figure 5- figure supplement 1.
+NL63 and HKU1 have low rates of adaptation in spike.
 As in Figure 4, adaptive substitutions per codon per year are calculated by our implementation of the Bhatt method.
-A: NL63 (teal) and HKU1 (purple) are both considered to consist of a single lineage.
-B: HKU1 is divided into 2 co-circulating lineages (dark and light purple).
-The calculated rates of adaptive substitution within Spike, S1, S2 and RdRp are plotted alongside 229E and OC43 for comparison.
+A: NL63 (green) and HKU1 (blue) are both considered to consist of a single lineage.
+B: HKU1 is divided into 2 co-circulating lineages (blue and light blue).
+The calculated rates of adaptive substitution within spike, S1, S2 and RdRp are plotted alongside 229E and OC43 for comparison.
 Error bars show 95% bootstrap percentiles from 100 bootstrapped datasets

-Figure 7 Supplement 1.
+Figure 7- figure supplement 1.
 Fewer years of longitudinally-sampled isolates reduces ability to detect rate of adaptation.
 OC43 lineage A S1 sequences were simulated under conditions of no, moderate and high rates of recombination in combination with no, moderate or high strength of positive selection.
 The Bhatt method was used to calculate the rate of adaptive evolution under each of these scenarios using all available sequence data (30 years), or only the most recent 24, 14, 10 or 7 years of simulated sequences.

 References